Trinity-L-Z/MART-120-HW/final project (proposal)/README.md

 # MART-120-HW

-This is my repository for my creative coding class
+This is the folder for my Creative Coding final project